Nette Documentation Preview

 ----------------------------------------------------

-Opens file and returns resource.
+Opens a file and returns a resource handle.
 The `$mode` parameter works the same as the native `fopen()`:https://www.php.net/manual/en/function.fopen.php function.
-If an error occurs, it raises the `Nette\IOException` exception.
+Throws a `Nette\IOException` on error.

 ```php